 Why Are LPCs Important?

-LPCs are vital to helping individuals navigate different struggles they might be having trouble with.
-These struggles often cause someone difficulty functioning in their daily life, which may include their relationships, careers, parenting, health, housing, and may cause other issues such as substance abuse or homelessness.
-LPCs are important to help these individuals address these struggles before, during, or after they are a real issue that impacts a person’s functioning in a serious way.
+LPCs are vital to helping individuals navigate different struggles.
+These struggles often cause someone difficulty functioning in their daily life, which may include their relationships, careers, parenting, health, and housing.
+This can lead to other issues such as substance abuse or homelessness.
+LPCs are important to help these individuals address these struggles before, during, or after a person’s functioning is impacted in a serious way.

 In the United States, LPCs are very needed, as almost fifty million people experience a mental illness.
 This is according to the most recent data, which was gathered in 2019.
 The same data stated that over fifty percent of adults experiencing the mental illness did not receive treatment.
 However, the Center for Disease Control and Prevention reports that the percentage of adults who received mental health treatment increased from 19.2% to 21.6% in 2021.
 For individuals aged between 18-44, the percentage increased from 18.5% to 23.2%.
 Symptoms of anxiety and depression significantly increased among young adults in particular between 2020 and 2021.
 In fact, adults aged 18-44 had the highest increase in percentages of individuals receiving mental health treatment from 2019-2021 when compared to the population aged 45-64 and 65 and over.
 Of these groups, the CDC states that both men and women were more likely to receive mental health treatment compared to previous years.
 Additionally, this increase occurred among both cities and more rural areas, which differs from previous years.